dobby-spark/dobby-core/README.md

  1. [Training](#training)

 ## <a name="whats_new"></a>What's New
 This is the initial release of Dobby -- a conversation bot building platform on top of Cisco Spark.
 Current implementation has a proof of concept for a bot training model we have developed to create bots that can engage in a conversation exchange on different topics with varying degree of context and depth.
 More details about this training model are described [here](https://github.com/dobby-spark/dobby-core/wiki/Gradient-Scale-Model).
-Our goal for this conversation bot platform is that one can start with intial deployment mentioned here, and then any training for the bot should be using conversation methods only, and should not require writing any code or web UI.
+Our goal for this conversation bot platform is that one should not require writing any code or learn a new web UI model to create a bot.
+With Dobby, one starts with deployment of the bot engine platform as mentioned here, and then any training for the bot uses conversation with the bot itself.
 Eventually we want the bot to be trained using natural language interaction, e.g. using [Parsey McParseface](https://research.googleblog.com/2016/05/announcing-syntaxnet-worlds-most.html).

 ## <a name="pre_req"></a>Pre-requisites
 Following are required for this application to be used: